-AMD is a trademark of Advanced Micro Devices, Inc. Aries, Gemini, Intel, and Intel Xeon Phi are trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
+Aries, Gemini, Intel, and Intel Xeon Phi are trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 DDN is a trademark of DataDirect Networks.
 Dell and PowerEdge are trademarks of Dell, Inc. Engenio and SANtricity are trademarks of NetApp, Inc. InfiniBand is a trademark of InfiniBand Trade Association.
 Java, MySQL Enterprise, MySQL, NFS, and Solaris are trademarks of Oracle and/or its affiliates.
 Kerberos is a trademark of Massachusetts Institute of Technology.
-LSF, Platform, Platform Computing, and Platform LSF are trademarks of Platform Computing Corporation.
+LSF, Platform, Platform Computing, and Platform LSF are trademarks of International Business Machines Corporation.
 LSI is a trademark of LSI Corporation.
 Lustre is a trademark of Xyratex and/or its affiliates.
-Mac, Mac OS, and OS X are trademarks of Apple Inc. Moab is a trademark of Adaptive Computing Enterprises, Inc. Novell is a trademark of Novell, Inc. NVIDIA and Tesla are trademarks of NVIDIA Corporation.
-PBS Professional is a trademark of Altair Engineering, Inc. PGI is a trademark of The Portland Group Compiler Technology, STMicroelectronics, Inc. Red Hat is a trademark of Red Hat, Inc. RSA is a trademark of RSA Security Inc. TotalView is a trademark of Rogue Wave Software, Inc. UNIX is a trademark of The Open Group.
+Mac, Mac OS, and OS X are trademarks of Apple Inc. Moab is a trademark of Adaptive Computing Enterprises, Inc. NFS is a trademark of Oracle and/or its affiliates.
+Novell is a trademark of Novell, Inc. NVIDIA and Tesla are trademarks of NVIDIA Corporation.
+PBS Professional is a trademark of Altair Engineering, Inc. PGI is a trademark of The Portland Group Compiler Technology, STMicroelectronics, Inc. Red Hat is a trademark of Red Hat, Inc. RSA is a trademark of RSA Security Inc. SLES is a trademark of SUSE LLC in the United States and other countries.
+TotalView is a trademark of Rogue Wave Software, Inc. UNIX is a trademark of The Open Group.
 Whamcloud is a trademark of Whamcloud, Inc. Windows is a trademark of Microsoft Corporation.